 GOOD MORNING ISRAEL

-Screening of the movie “Good Morning Israel” and meeting with the director Dr. Amir Har-Gil.
+Screening of the movie “Good Morning Israel” and meeting with the director Prof. Amir Har-Gil.

 The film was awarded First Prize at the Jerusalem Festival and is part of the Ministry of Education’s curricula, of IDF’s Education Corps, Bney Akiva, Hashomer Hatzair and Scouts’ Youth Movements and the Jewish Agency.